canopy-iiif/canopy-iiif/README.md

 # Canopy IIIF

-A purely IIIF sourced site generator using Next.js.
-Canopy is an experimental application that will standup a browseable and searchable digital collections style site entirely from a IIIF Collection and the items it contains.
+A purely IIIF sourced static site generator using Next.js.
+Canopy is an application that will build a browseable and searchable digital collections style static site entirely from a IIIF Collection and the items it contains.

 - [Demo (Vercel)](https://canopy-iiif.vercel.app/)
 - [Demo (Static)](https://canopy-iiif.github.io/canopy-iiif/)